nfreeman19/Amazon_Vine_Analysis/README.md

 ## Results:

-- How many reviews were paid? *94 How many reviews were unpaid? *40471
+- How many reviews were paid?
+94 How many reviews were unpaid?
+40471
-- How many paid 5 Star reviews were there? *48
+- How many paid 5 Star reviews were there?
+48 How many unpaid 5 Star reviews were there?
+15,663
+- What was the percentage of paid 5 Star reviews?
+51.06% What was the percentage of unpaid 5 Star reviews?
+38.71%

+Results below:

 ![myTest](https://github.com/nfreeman19/Amazon_Vine_Analysis/blob/main/Screen%20Shot%202021-10-24%20at%208.22.42%20AM.png)

-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)
+![myTest]

 ## Summary: